crate/cratedb-guide/docs/integrate/django/models.md

 ## Meta options

-In the class `Meta` you can specify table wide options, some will affect how the table will be created (DLL) others will be tunable parameters.
+In the class `Meta` you can specify table-wide options, some will affect how the table will be created (DLL) others will be tunable parameters.